 She earned a Master's Degree in Clinical and Counseling Psychology from Teacher's College, Columbia University.
 Prior to that, she specialized in Clinical Psychology with Adults/Adolescents at The George Washington University where she completed the required academic coursework towards a Psy.D.
-Before that, Nancy had obtained a Master's in Psychological Services and completed a Residency.
-She earned her Bachelor's Degree in Psychology with a minor in Criminal Justice.

 Additional classes and trainings:

 Executive Coaching / Sports Psychology / Turning Intentions into Actions among others.

 During her career, Nancy has worked with nonprofit organizations in the following capacities: Child Protective Services Investigator, Staff Therapist, Clinical Supervisor, Director of Clinical Services and Director of Program Services.
 She has conducted psychological assessments in both English and Spanish.

 She has worked with the: Latino population, Foster Care system, Gang members, Prison population and Psychiatric population (the severely mentally ill).
 She has also treated issues surrounding Abandonment, Anxiety/Panic, Bipolar disorder, Co-dependency, Domestic violence, Depression, Dual Diagnosis, Family conflicts, LGBTQ, Life transitions, Self-Esteem, Perfectionism, Personality Disorders (Borderline, Psychosis, etc.), Schizophrenia, Sociopaths, Severe Trauma, Triply-Diagnosed: (HIV+, Substance Abuse and mental illness), including those with less distress from emotional issues that have sabotaged their life.